 Are you addicted to social media and always connected to technology?
-You might be surprised by how much it's limiting your potential as a stay-at-home working mom.
+You might be surprised by how much it’s limiting your potential as a stay-at-home working mom.
+In this issue of Working Mom 3.0, Stephanie Taylor Christensen explores how you can increase your performance and potentially boost your pay, just by eliminating distractions.

 Boost your productivity, maximize your pay